English speakers ? If you need information about your French Health Insurance rights, call the special Advice Line provided by Ameli :

 The fees charged by allied health professionals are reimbursed at 60% of the official social security rate.
 A €0.5 charge per paramedical procedure (up to a daily maximum of €2 for services provided for the same patient by the same health professional) will be deducted from the total amount reimbursed.

-65% of the cost of transportation for medical care and treatment is reimbursed.
+For transportation for medical care and treatment, 65% of the cost is reimbursed.
 A €2 charge per journey (up to a maximum of four journeys in any one day) will be deducted from the total amount reimbursed.

 If you are admitted to hospital in an emergency you should present your European Health Insurance Card or Provisional Replacement Certificate to the hospital admissions department.
 You may also be asked to show your passport or other valid identity document.

-Outside of emergency hospitalizations, you can receive care at the public or private hospital of your choice.
+Outside of emergency hospitalizations, you may seek treatment at the public or private facility of your choice.

 If you undergo an extensive medical or surgical procedure while in hospital, you will be required to pay the flat-rate contribution of €18 in addition to the daily hospital charge or 20% co-payment.

-If you are admitted to hospital, the hospital admissions department will issue you a "bulletin de situation" (status report) that will double as a sick leave certificate.
-When you are discharged from hospital, their administrative department will give you a bon de sortie (discharge authorization) and your sick leave (bulletin de situation) will no longer be valid.
-If medically necessary, the hospital physician or your primary care physician will issue you a new sick leave document.
-You can download a sample copy of the initial sick leave certificate and certificate of extension, along with explanatory notes, on the CNAMTS's ameli site.
+If you are admitted to hospital, the hospital admissions department will hand you a "bulletin de situation" (status report) that will double as a medical leave certificate.
+When you are discharged from hospital, their administrative department will give you a bon de sortie (discharge authorization) and the medical leave (bulletin de situation) will no longer be valid.
+If necessary, the hospital doctor or the general practitioner will deliver a new sick leave certificate.

 Algeria • Andorra • Benin • Bosnia Herzegovina • Cape Verde • Gabon • Jersey • Macedonia • Mali • Morocco • Monaco • Montenegro • Niger • New Caledonia • French Polynesia • Quebec • Serbia • Togo • Tunisia • Turkey